PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Results and Discussion

 \subsubsection{Exclusion of Peripheral Landmarks}

-Certain landmarks located around the ears namely \textit{Preaurale (Pra), Superaurale (Sa), Postaurale (Pa), and Subaurale (Sba)} on both the left and right sides consistently exhibited higher localization errors across subjects.
-These points are often affected by mesh corruption due to the presence of hair, resulting in incomplete or noisy surface geometry.
-In several cases, the ground truth landmark did not lie on the actual surface of any mesh point, making accurate prediction and evaluation inherently ambiguous.
-To better assess PAL-Net's performance and also other methods on clinically relevant and geometrically stable regions, we excluded these eight peripheral landmarks and recomputed the localization and distance-based errors.
-Table~\ref{tab:comparison_face_only} presents the updated evaluation, reflecting improved performance of when focusing solely on core facial landmarks.
+Certain landmarks located around the ears, namely \textit{Preaurale (Pra), Superaurale (Sa), Postaurale (Pa), and Subaurale (Sba)} on both the left and right sides, consistently exhibited higher localization errors across subjects.
+These points are often affected by mesh corruption caused by hair, leading to incomplete or noisy surface geometry.
+In several cases, the ground-truth landmark did not lie on the surface of any mesh point, making accurate prediction and evaluation inherently ambiguous.
+To better assess PAL-Net's performance and that of other methods in clinically relevant, geometrically stable regions, we excluded the eight peripheral landmarks and recomputed the localization and distance-based errors.
+Table~\ref{tab:comparison_face_only} presents the updated evaluation, showing improved performance when focusing solely on core facial landmarks.
 This adjustment provides a more representative metric of the model's effectiveness for central facial analysis tasks.

-On the reduced set of 42 facial landmarks (excluding the 8 ear-region points), 2S-SGCN has a slightly lower point-wise accuracy compared to PAL-Net ($3.196$,mm vs. $3.276$,mm).
+On the reduced set of 42 facial landmarks (excluding the 8 ear-region points), 2S-SGCN has slightly lower point-wise accuracy than PAL-Net ($3.196$,mm vs. $3.276$,mm).
 However, PAL-Net maintains the best performance in terms of distance-wise accuracy ($2.570$,mm), suggesting that its predictions better preserve anatomical structure.
 The distance-wise error of 2S-SGCN slightly increases compared to the full landmark set, indicating reduced spatial coherence when peripheral landmarks are excluded.
 This further underscores PAL-Net’s strength in maintaining geometric consistency across core facial structures.